vmware/vic/tests/test-cases/Group1-Docker-Commands/1-4-Docker-Create.md

 #Expected Outcome:
 * Steps 3-7 should all return without error and printing the container ID on return
 * Step 8 should show that the contents of the containers /var/log matches the contents of the hosts /var/log
-* Steps 9, 10 and 11 should return without errors and should successfully create a new volume called `test-named-vol`
+* Steps 9, 10 and 11 should return without errors and should successfully create a new volume called `test-named-vol` with disk size 975.9M
 * Step 13 should return with the error message - Error: image library/fakeimage not found
 * Step 14 should return with the error message - Error parsing reference: "fakeImage" is not a valid repository/tag
 * Step 17 should result in success and the busy2 container should exist